Top 10 Landing Page Best Practices

 When landing pages try to do more than one thing at once, they tend to under-perform.
 Stay focused on a single message and single next step (point of conversion).
 If your landing page copywriting or page length is dragging on, you may be trying to accomplish too much.

-- Architect your page like an argument
+- Craft your landing page like an argument

 Consider your visitor’s perspective and where they are within your customer journey: what do they most need to know and feel in order to take that next step?
 What content format is most suitable for delivering that information?
 How will your landing page design craft an argument and provide additional persuasion as a visitor scrolls down?